 1. Siberian Husky

-Highlights: Mischievous, Energetic, Lively
+Highlights: Playful, Energetic, Lively

 The Siberian Husky is without a doubt the most popular dog breed to originate in Russia.
 They’ve come a long way from their sleigh-pulling days, although many still work this job.
+In fact, Huskies may be one of the few dogs that can run 100-mile days for emergency deliveries.

 - In 1925, a pack of Huskies saved a small Alaskan town’s kids from Diphtheria by delivering the anti-toxin from 700 miles away.